 Prep Work

-Stir in dry mustard, Dijon or Cajun mustard, mayonnaise and 2 eggs beaten.
+Stir in dry mustard, Dijon mustard, mayonnaise and 2 eggs, beaten.

 Stir in lemon juice and Worcestershire sauce.

-Form crab mixture into patties and place on a baking sheet lined with foil.
+Form crab mixture into patties and place on a baking sheet lined with foil, waxed paper or parchment paper, usually 10 to 14.
 Cover with Saran Wrap and chill in refrigerator for 1-3 hours.
 Crab cakes can also be prepared the day before cooking.

 Cooking

-In a 12 to 14 inch fry pan (cast iron works best), melt the butter and on low to medium heat, add the olive and fry each side of the crab cakes until toasty.
+In a 12 to 14 inch fry pan (cast iron works best), melt the butter and melt on low to medium heat, add the olive oil and on medium/high heat fry each side of the crab cakes until toasty, about 3 to 4 minutes each side, depending on size.

-Make sure the inside is fully cooked.
 Serve hot with a choice of both Cocktail Sauce and Tartar Sauce.
-Seriously good, rich and filling… this is another awesome umami feast from the ocean.
+These crab cakes are seriously good, rich and filling… this is another awesome umami treat from the ocean.
+Enjoy!